 - Encourage your child to dress themselves, so they are able to be more independent and can manage to take off a jumper or a jacket

-- Practice a goodbye ritual, which becomes gradually shorter so your child becomes less dependent
+- Practise a goodbye ritual, which becomes gradually shorter so your child becomes less dependent

 - Keep the staff at kindergarten informed of any changes in your child’s life that may affect their experience